wooheemusic/jsonthefly/README.md

 export { initState, actionTypes };
 export default createSingletonUseReducer(colorReducer, new StorageSubject(localStorage, 'color', initState));
 ```
 `StorageSubject` supports only number, string, boolean and plain object.
-Its `initState` and following states should be constant.
-The storage does not need to be a window built-in object.
+The type of `initState` and following states should be constant.
+The storage does not need to be a built-in object if you do not use `storage` events.
 If it has `getItem` and `setItem`, it is ok.

 - I cannot come up with an idea that manages life cycles of createSingletonUseReducer. `create-react-app` uses `webpack` to bundle javascript modules, which compose a huge permanant ref tree.
 I can only detach an object in a module, but not a module.
 If I detached createSingletonUseReducer in some way, it would not have been imported like
 ```js